William A. Dembski: Intelligent designer

 design is, ultimately, the Christian God."

 Specified complexity

-Specified complexity is an concept which Dembski has proposed and used in his works promoting intelligent design, an argument intended to give a formal definition of patterns that are both specified and complex.
+Specified complexity is a concept which Dembski has proposed and used in his works promoting intelligent design, an argument intended to give a formal definition of patterns that are both specified and complex.
 He claims it is a reliable marker of design by an intelligent agent, a central concept of intelligent design, as opposed to natural selection in modern evolutionary theory.
 The concept of specified complexity is widely regarded as mathematically unsound and has not been the basis for further independent work in information theory, complexity theory, or biology.
 Specified complexity is one of the two main arguments used by intelligent design proponents, the other being irreducible complexity.

 Intelligent design and Christianity

 Dembski's position on intelligent design's relationship with Christianity has been inconsistent.
 He has suggested that the "intelligent designer" is not necessarily synonymous with a god: "It could be space aliens.
 There are many possibilities," but has on several occasions been explicit in labelling the designer as the Christian god and linking ID with a religious revival through which Christianity can be restored to its formerly pre-eminent place in society, supplanting "materialist" science.
 In his book Intelligent Design: The Bridge Between Science & Theology he states "The conceptual soundings of the [intelligent design] theory can in the end only be located in Christ."
 On his website, DesignInference.com, Dembski said that intelligent design provides an intellectual basis to restore Christian philosophy over materialism.

 Dembski has also spoken of his motivation for supporting intelligent design in a series of Sunday lectures in the Fellowship Baptist Church in Waco, Texas, the last of which took place on March 7, 2004.
 Answering a question, Dembski said it was to enable God to receive credit for creation.